BULLIT HERO 125 (2017 - on) Review

 - Extremely low list price

 At a glance

 Overall ratingNext up: Ride & brakes

-Despite a horribly tall seat height, the Hero looks and sounds the part (its exhaust is lovely and fruity) and on a 125 its better to be upright and ready to take on the traffic rather than tucked into a racer-style crouch like its café racer sibling, the Spirit.
+Despite a horribly tall seat height, the Bullit Hero 125 looks and sounds the part (its exhaust is lovely and fruity), and on a 125 it's better to be upright and ready to take on the traffic rather than tucked into a racer-style crouch like its café racer sibling, the Spirit.